Aliases for SLC16A3 Gene

 GeneCards Summary for SLC16A3 Gene

-SLC16A3 (Solute Carrier Family 16 (Monocarboxylate Transporter), Member 3) is a Protein Coding gene.
-Among its related pathways are Hemostasis and Metabolism.
-GO annotations related to this gene include symporter activity and secondary active monocarboxylate transmembrane transporter activity.
-An important paralog of this gene is SLC16A11.
+SLC16A3 (Solute Carrier Family 16 Member 3) is a Protein Coding gene.
+Diseases associated with SLC16A3 include Lacrimal Gland Carcinoma and Lacrimal Gland Adenocarcinoma.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Cell surface interactions at the vascular wall.
+Gene Ontology (GO) annotations related to this gene include monocarboxylic acid transmembrane transporter activity.
+An important paralog of this gene is SLC16A8.

 Proton-linked monocarboxylate transporter.
 Catalyzes the rapid transport across the plasma membrane of many monocarboxylates such as lactate, pyruvate, branched-chain oxo acids derived from leucine, valine and isoleucine, and the ketone bodies acetoacetate, beta-hydroxybutyrate and acetate (By similarity).